Francisco Mejía Player Props: Rays vs. Red Sox

 Francisco Mejía At The Plate

-- Twice in six games this year, Mejia has gotten aboard via a hit, and he had multiple hits in one of those games.
+- Mejia has gotten a hit in two of seven games this year, and had multiple hits in one of those games.

-- In six games played this year, he has not gone deep.
+- He has not hit a long ball in his seven games this season.

-- Mejia has picked up an RBI twice this year, but just one in each of those games.
+- Mejia has driven in a run twice this season, but just one in each of those games.

-- He has scored a run in two games this season, and had multiple runs both times.
+- He has scored a run in two games this year, and had multiple runs both times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.